Online

 Accounting student working with a calculator and laptop.

 The Associate of Applied Business in Accounting program is a fully online, two-year associate degree program that prepares students for a career as a professional in the field of accounting.
+This program is N.E.U.
+Certified, meaning the courses are intentionally designed with student support and success in mind using the neuroscience of learning, evidence‑based best practices, and universal design.
 The online program provides students with the flexibility to balance work and family obligations while advancing their education.
 The program also offers students a self-paced learning schedule that allows them to access course materials whenever works best for them.

 Why Study Accounting Online?